-Making Things Happen in St. Johns
+Making things happen in St. Johns

 We jumped at the opportunity to help the Baum Realty Group rebrand one of their properties.
-In fact, it was just the type of creative challenge we love; working with great people on something right in our backyard—an historic building in the St. Johns neighborhood of Portland currently housing an eclectic mix of makers.
+In fact, it was just the type of creative challenge we love; working with great people on something right in our backyard—a historic building in the St. Johns neighborhood of Portland currently housing an eclectic mix of makers.
 What started as a renaming exercise turned into a new logo, refresh of the brand voice, and a signage system to help navigate the maze-like halls.
 We wanted everything to feel as quirky and interesting as the building and tenants themselves.

 Keeping it Real